SaadA-7/help-bubble/README.md

 - Performance Metrics: Tracks confidence scores, response times, and accuracy
 - RESTful API: FastAPI backend with automatic documentation
 - Production Ready: Configured for deployment on Render and Vercel
+  - **If not accessed recently ensure you wake up the backend via Render to connect to the frontend**
+  - **Clone and open frontend/backend in seperate terminals for quick experimentation**

 ### Backend
 - FastAPI - Modern Python web framework